adaoj7/natsite-refactor/README.md

 Routing is also finished with the need for designs and things.
 I have created a new email to handle authentication control as well as stripe and whatever other things that I need to implement.

-This will be behind the repo @ https://github.com/Peoria-Community-Festival-of-Nativites/natsite-refactor because it was forked.
-They should merge occasionally, but this is not priority.
-For more updated repo check out the link